mendel5/alternative-front-ends/README.md

 ### Facebook

-- [SlimSocial](https://github.com/rignaneseleo/SlimSocial-for-Facebook): Android, alternative front-end for Facebook, built with Java

 - [Frost](https://github.com/AllanWang/Frost-for-Facebook): An extensive and functional third party app for Facebook (Android app)

 ### Facebook Messenger

-- [fb-messenger-cli](https://github.com/Alex-Rose/fb-messenger-cli): Use your Facebook account to chat with your friends sneakily in the command line, it's as easy as logging in, choosing a convo and chatting away

 - [Caprine](https://github.com/sindresorhus/caprine): Unofficial and privacy-focused Facebook Messenger app with many useful features